Representation and duality of the untyped lambda-calculus in nominal lattice and topological semantics, with a proof of topological completeness: Additional properties of the canonical model

 \subsection{An existential quantifier}

 $\points_\Pi$ from Definition~\ref{defn.pi.point} has a universal quantifier, defined in Definition~\ref{defn.some.ops}.
-Proposition~\ref{prop.points.bigcap} hints that an existential quantifier might also exist.\footnote{Why?
-Because the proof of Proposition~\ref{prop.points.bigcap} would be simple and direct if we assume that $\mathcal P$ is strictly finitely supported.
-The fact that it works for \emph{all} finitely supported $\mathcal P$ suggests there might be some way of removing atoms from the support of $p\in\mathcal P$ while also making $p$ smaller as a set.
-This is exactly what an existential quantifier on points would do (recall that everything is inverted/dual in $\points_\Pi$.} Indeed this is so, and it is not hard to construct:
+Proposition~\ref{prop.points.bigcap} hints that an existential quantifier might exist.\footnote{Why?
+Because the proof of Proposition~\ref{prop.points.bigcap} would be simple and direct if we assume that $\mathcal P$ is strictly small-supported.
+The fact that it works for \emph{all} small-supported $\mathcal P$ suggests there might be some way of removing atoms from the support of $p\in\mathcal P$ while also making $p$ smaller as a set.
+This is exactly what an existential quantifier on points would do (recall that everything is inverted/dual in $\points_\Pi$).} And indeed, it is not hard to construct as the natural dual to $\tall a.p$ from Definition~\ref{defn.some.ops}: \begin{defn} Suppose $p\in|\points_\Pi|$ and $A\subseteq\mathbb A$.
+Define $\texi a.p$ by: